TimDPearce/MinSelfStirringDiscMass/README.md

 of the largest colliding particle (SKm), and the collision speed required to fragment that particle, vFrag(SKm).

-To use the program, simply change the values in the 'User Inputs' section.
-You should not have to change anything outside of that section.
-The default settings are for HD38206.
+To use the program, first download and unpack the ZIP file (the green 'Code' button on GitHub, then 'Download ZIP', then unzip the file on your computer).
+The simply run MinSelfStirringDiscMass.py.
+To change the parameters, change the values in the 'User Inputs' section of MinSelfStirringDiscMass.py (you should not have to change anything outside of that section).

 Feel free to use this code, and if the results go into a publication, then please cite Pearce et al. 2022.
 Finally, let me know if you find any